ABOUT MOI...

 I found myself staring off and thinking, “If I died tomorrow, would I be ecstatic about the life I lived and the legacy I left?”

-The answer was unbearably uncomfortable!
+The answer was un-fucking-comfortable!

 That crisis didn’t turn me into a bio‑hacking monk or an indie rock god (though I did occasionally consider both those options).
 It did something far more annoying and useful: IT WOKE ME THE FUCK UP FROM AN AUTOPILOT, HIGHLY CONTROLLED LIFE.